Connect

 Hi Asia, so excited to have you with us today.
 What can you tell us about your story?

-I also vividly remember falling in love with beauty and makeup.
-I would always see my mom refresh her red lipstick before we went into the store.
-I can remember boldly asking for some one day and feeling so grown when she said yes.
-Playing dress-up at my grandmother’s and watching my older sisters wearing their bold blue eyeshadow, thick eyeliner, and shiny gloss only added fuel to the fire.
+Playing dress-up at my grandmother’s and watching my older sisters wear their bold blue eyeshadow, eyeliner, and shiny gloss only added fuel to the fire.
 It got me so excited for when it would finally be my turn.

-In grade school, I was always involved in something – all of my siblings were.
-Whether it was sports, cheerleading, leadership roles, school plays, or the band, there was never really a moment where I was still.
+Throughout school I was always involved in something.
+All of my siblings were.
+Whether it was sports, cheerleading, leadership roles, school plays, or the band, there was never really a moment where we were still.
+I honestly still don’t know how my parents did it with all 6 of us being so heavily involved.
 Around middle school and high school is when Facebook, Instagram, and Snapchat entered the scene.
-Instagram was my go-to for photos, but Snapchat was where my personality really shined.
-That’s when I started to build my community and become known for being an entertaining storyteller.
+Instagram was my go-to for my “model” photos with the extremely heavy edits, but Snapchat was where my personality really shined.
+That’s when I started to build my community and become known for being quite entertaining.

-I went to college at the University of Southern Mississippi and started as a Broadcast Journalism major.
-I explored different majors and eventually landed with a major in Public Relations with a minor in Communication Studies.
-My leadership continued to grow in college — I was a Luckyday Scholar, served as President of Delta Sigma Theta, and held leadership roles in SGA.
-I was honored to be recognized by my peers as Homecoming Queen in both high school and college, which really affirmed my ability to connect with people and show up confidently in every space I was in.
-That’s when I realized how strong my desire was to lead and make people feel seen.
+I went to college at The University of Southern Mississippi which was only 30 minutes from home.
+I started out majoring in Broadcast Journalism but after exploring other majors, I ended up graduating with a bachelor’s degree in Public Relations with a minor in Communication Studies.
+My leadership abilities didn’t just stop in high school, it carried me through my college years as well.
+I was a Luckyday Scholar, served twice as President of the Mu Nu Chapter of Delta Sigma Theta Sorority Inc., and held several leadership roles in SGA.
+I was honored to be recognized by my peers as Homecoming Queen in both high school and college, which only affirmed my ability to connect with those around me and make people feel seen.

-Since then, I’ve grown a following of over 60K combined on social media as a beauty and lifestyle creator, worked as a marketing manager for a social media agency, stepped into freelance modeling (including being featured on a billboard and in a magazine), started ABPOV — my wedding and events content brand — and became a TV personality at my local news station, where I host Shop the Pine Belt, a segment that highlights local businesses and what they have to offer.
-I’m also an event host/MC, and I’ve had the opportunity to bring energy, presence, and connection to stages just like I do on screen.
-On top of that, I founded ABTV — my own content platform where I blend creativity and storytelling to entertain and inspire others to go after their dreams.
+Since then, I’ve grown a following of over 60K combined on social media as a beauty and lifestyle creator, worked as a marketing manager for a social media agency, stepped into freelance modeling (including being featured on a billboard and in a magazine), started ABPOV, my wedding and events content business, and became a TV personality at my local news station, where I host Shop the Pine Belt, a segment that highlights local businesses.
+I’m also an event host/MC, and I’ve had the opportunity to bring energy to stages just like I do on screen.
+On top of that, I founded ABTV, my own content “network” where I blend creativity and storytelling to entertain and inspire others to go after their dreams.
+I’m currently working on producing the third episode for “Makeup and Memories” – a show that allows me to tell entertaining stories while simultaneously doing my makeup.
+I’ve gotten a great response so far and cannot wait to add more shows to my lineup.
+It’s something that I hope one day will land me an opportunity to share my stories along with others on a larger TV platform.

 Would you say it’s been a smooth road, and if not what are some of the biggest challenges you’ve faced along the way?

-This journey has been far from smooth — not just because of external roadblocks, but because of the mental ones too.
-For the longest, I’ve struggled with self-doubt and chronic overthinking.
-Even when people would tell me I inspired them, that they loved my content, or even asked me to post more — I’d still find myself stuck in my own head over the smallest things.
-I could have all the answers — what to post, when to post, how to edit — and still spiral into analysis paralysis.
+Is anybody’s journey smooth?
+If so, point me in their direction!
+This journey has been far from smooth.
+While I’ve had some external roadblocks, my mental roadblocks have been a huge factor in my journey.
+For the last 4 years, I’ve dealt with self doubt and chronic overthinking to the point where it’s kept me stagnant.
+And while that may seem like such an easy thing to overcome to some, my mind is something I battle with every single day.
+Despite people telling me I inspire them, that they love my content, or that I should post more, I still find myself stuck in my head about the smallest things.
+I could have all the answers – what to post, when to post, how to edit – and STILL spiral into analysis paralysis.

 I’m also actively working on my fear of being “too much,” which I now realize stems from things I experienced back in grade school.
-So I’d shrink myself, dim my light, and play small just to feel safe.
+So sometimes I shrink myself, dim my light, and play small just to feel safe and like I am not stepping on anyone’s toes.

-And don’t get me started on procrastination.
-I’m realizing now that procrastination became a form of protection.
-If I didn’t put it out there, I couldn’t be judged.
-And now, seeing first hand how ruthless people can be online, the idea of being perceived — let alone criticized — became a real fear and is a reason why I was okay with not putting myself out there consistently.
-I’m an emotional, sensitive girly, and while we were taught “sticks and stones may break my bones, but words will never hurt me…” whew, words definitely hurt.
+And don’t get me started on time management and procrastination.
+I’m realizing now that procrastination has become a form of protection.
+If I don’t put it out there, I can’t be judged.
+And now, seeing first hand how ruthless people can be online, the idea of being perceived and criticized has become a real fear of mine.
+And it turned into me being okay with not putting myself out there consistently.
+I’m an emotional, sensitive girl, and while we were taught “sticks and stones may break my bones, but words will never hurt me…” THEY LIED.
+Because words definitely hurt.

 Thanks – so what else should our readers know about your work and what you’re currently focused on?

-I wear a few different hats — and I genuinely love them all.
-I’m a TV host, lifestyle content creator, commercial model, and the founder of ABTV — a storytelling platform where I blend beauty, lifestyle, and real-life stories.
-I’m also the creator of ABPOV, my wedding and events content brand where I capture special moments from a personal, behind-the-scenes perspective.
-Whether I’m behind the camera documenting a couple’s big day or in front of it interviewing a business owner on air, everything I do revolves around one thing: connection.
+I wear a few different hats, and I genuinely love them all.
+I’m a TV host, lifestyle content creator, model, and the founder of ABTV which is a storytelling platform where I blend beauty, lifestyle, and real stories.
+I’m also the creator of ABPOV, my wedding and events content business where I capture special moments from a personal, behind-the-scenes perspective.

-I specialize in making people feel.
-I’m known for my relatability, transparency, and ability to tell stories that are personal, playful, and purposeful — stories that not only entertain but also resonate.
-People often tell me that my presence makes them feel seen, loved, and uplifted — and honestly, that means more to me than any title.
+I’m known for my relatability and transparency, and I love sharing stories that don’t just entertain but stick with people long after they scroll.
+I’ve had people tell me they feel seen and uplifted after watching my content, and honestly, that means more to me than any title.
 That’s what I’m most proud of.

 Can you talk to us a bit about the role of luck?